The Case for Student Leadership Development

 WHAT SHOULD WE TEACH CONCERNING STUDENT LEADERSHIP?

 We must teach the universal truths of leadership.
-For lost of youth pastors, it seems this is when leadership development gets a little scary.
+For lots of youth pastors, it seems this is when leadership development gets a little scary.
 Most youth pastors may not feel like they know enough about how leadership works to teach it to students.
 They may live it out everyday personally, but it’s tough to explain it to students.
 I believe this is why youth pastors sometimes focus on character development and less on leadership.

 The truths about leadership are well documented.
 Warren Bennis, John Maxwell, and many others have all have pointed us to the truths about leadership.
 LeaderTreks believes it is essential for youth ministries to agree on a common approach to student leadership development so we can design tools and training events to help students develop as leaders.